Free School Meals and Universal Infants Free School Meals

 What happens after I have completed my application?

-- Contact your child's school to find out how your child's lunch will be served
+- please contact your child's school to find out how your child's lunch will be served

-- Free School Meals cannot be granted to any child until either the school or ourselves have received a correctly completed form
+- free school meals cannot be granted to any child until we have received a correctly completed application

-- Schools will know if your child qualifies for a Universal Infants Free School Meal.
+- schools will know if your child qualifies for a universal infant free school meal

 What happens if my circumstances change?